Divergence: How-To Identify and Profit from Conflicting Signals

 Divergence Trading Strategy

-Now that you are familiar with the concept of divergence, we will now discuss a day trading strategy you can use to profit from this setup.
+Now that you are familiar with the concept of divergence in stock trading, we will now discuss a day trading strategy you can use to profit from this setup.

 When you spot a disparity on the chart, you shouldn’t just hop blindly into your trade.
 You should first wait for price action to confirm the divergence signal.